 The Chinese Government continues to approve overseas scrap suppliers and at the same time monitors existing suppliers for the quality of waste supplies.
 During their inspections, if they find any anomalies, they may simply warn the suppliers and require them to rectify any issues.
 However, if these issues are not rectified or in the case of serious non-conformities, their licences may be cancelled.
-Container operators can check the AQSIQ website (www.ccc-us.com) for a list of warned/cancelled/suspended registration numbers.
-Container operators should not accept bookings from shippers whose registration numbers are on this 'black list'.
+Container operators can check the AQSIQ website (www.aqsiq.net) for a list of approved companies with details of licences held.
+Container operators should not accept bookings from shippers who do not hold the relevant valid import licences as listed in this database.